-Spinal cord injuries (SCI) still remain a major challenge in current biomedical
+| Spinal cord injuries (SCI) still remain a major challenge in current biomedicalresearch.
+In spite of several advances in the understanding of

 its mechanisms there has not been an equal significant translation into